blueskyletters/blueskyletters.github.io/_drafts/2020-08-01-things-fall-apart-chinua-achebe.md

 #### Part 2:

 Okonkwo and his family are in exile in Mbanta, his mother's village.
 The Christian missionaries strated to arrive in the lands and establish churches.
-They acquire converts gradually and
+They acquire converts gradually and Okonkwo becomes worried about this.
+His son Nwoye becomes a convert and Okonkwo disowns him.
+During the ast years of exile, he prepares to back to Umuofia.
+He throws a huge feat for his kinsmen in Mbanta.

+#### Part 3:

+The Christian community gradually grows in the villages.
+Most of the converts are people who are regarded as outcasts by tribesmen and also women whose twins were killed.
+They decided to become Christians to have a position in the society.